 DON'T Forget to Test, Test, Test

 The variables of running a print no demand or drop shipping business are so incredibly large that we need to remove as many as possible.
-In order to systemise the ad launches you will need to have a proven system, a proven ad setup that stands the test of time.
+In order to systemize the ad launches, you will need to have a proven system, a proven ad setup that stands the test of time.